 Located in 903, this lab is used primarily for teaching MAE 211.
 This is a hands-on laboratory where students design experiments with components and measurement equipment used in the design of mechatronics products.
 Students select mechanical and electronic components and integrate them into complex systems.

 Located in 953, this lab is used primarily for teaching MAE 411.
-The Advanced Mechatronics component includes instrumentation and measurements emphasizing systems that combine electronic and mechanical components with modern controls and microprocessors, first and second order behavior, transducers and intermediate devices, measurement of rapidly changing engineering parameters, microcontrollers, and actuators.
+Components include instrumentation and measurements emphasizing systems that combine electronic and mechanical components with modern controls and microprocessors, first and second order behavior, transducers and intermediate devices, measurement of rapidly changing engineering parameters, microcontrollers and actuators.

 Microscopy and Spectroscopy Laboratory

-The microscopy and spectroscopy facilities include various optical microscopes, electron microscopes, scanning probe microscopes and Energy dispersive spectroscopy (EDS) and X-ray photoelectron spectroscopy (XPS).
+The microscopy and spectroscopy facilities include various optical microscopes, electron microscopes, scanning probe microscopes and Energy dispersive spectroscopy and X-ray photoelectron spectroscopy.
 These facilities extensively serve for education and research in materials science, biomedical engineering and nanotechnology.

-This instrument is located in Nanoscale Imaging & Characterization Laboratory under the direction of Nick Wu in the College of Engineering The multifunctional scanning probe microscope (Molecular imaging, PicoSPM ® II) possesses the following capabilities: contact and non-contact mode AFM, force measurement and force array imaging, Acoustic AC mode AFM (tapping mode AFM), Electrostatic force microscopy (EFM), Scanning Kelvin Probe microscopy, Magnetic force microscopy (MFM), Scanning tunneling microscopy (STM), current sensing AFM (Conductive AFM), Electrochemical AFM (EC-AFM), AFM-based nanolithography.
+This instrument is located in Nanoscale Imaging & Characterization Laboratory under the direction of Nick Wu in the Statler College.
+The multifunctional scanning probe microscope (Molecular imaging, PicoSPM ® II) possesses the following capabilities: contact and non-contact mode AFM, force measurement and force array imaging, acoustic AC model electrostatic force microscopy (EFM), scanning Kelvin Probe microscopy, magnetic force microscopy, scanning tunneling microscopy , current sensing AFM (Conductive AFM), Electrochemical AFM and AFM-based nanolithography.
 The universal microscope base permits easy integration with an environmental chamber or an inverted optical microscope.
 This SPM can be extensively applied to measurement of materials, devices and biological molecules.

 Leitz Optical Microscope